 The recruitment and retention of high calibre staff remains a challenge nationally.
 The trust employs its own recruitment officer and has a strong relationship with local and national agencies.
-All schools remain fully staffed and recent recruitment has been positive.
+All schools have a small number of vacancies, with some of these proving a challenge to recruit to.

-The Stockwood Park and Linden Academies were judged to be "requires improvement" by Ofsted in 2018.
-Since this time the trust has restructured senior positions and both schools have improved in terms of quality of teaching and pupil outcomes.
-These improvements have been confirmed by external reviewers.
+The Stockwood Park and Linden Academies were judged to be "requires improvement" by Ofsted in 2021 and 2022 respectively.
+Although the trust had restructured senior positions and both schools have improved in terms of quality of teaching and pupil outcomes, the new position of "double RI" presents a greater risk.
+To further boost the school improvement work, and reduce the risk of a third RI judgement, the trust CEO has trained as an Ofsted inspector and is providing hands-on support.